There are several types of permits available. To avoid delays, be sure that you choose the correct one for the problem you are experiencing.

 - Approval to Take a Summer Course at Another College.
 NJIT students who wish to take a summer class at a different college or university must obtain prior written approval from the Mathematical Sciences' Transfer Credit Advisor.
 See Approval to Take a Summer Course at Another College for details.

-** Please allow 2 business days (not including weekends) for processing.
+** For General Permits please allow 2 business days (not including weekends) for processing.
 Please DO NOT contact the Math department to inquire about the status of your permit request until 2 business days have passed.